marasco/gitbook-wpr-tournated/getting-started/draws-and-schedule.md

 or
 2) Go to Participants on the left side --> i) check names to send notification from within the TMS or ii) use contact info listed (can download as a spreadsheet too) to send contact players outside of the TMS

+**TIP:** Project the Order of Play with auto-scroll onto a TV screen in your club.
+To do so, in the Order of Play tab, click the TV icon button.
+This cycles through all the tournament's matches in a grid view, noting scores as you enter them and noting which matches are Completed vs. Upcoming.
+(Matches must be assigned courts in order to make use of Order of Play functionality.)

+**TIP:** In case of e.g. rain: Can navigate in Order of Play tab to Bird’s View, click “Select all” (or select the matches in question individually), then click the “Move” button that appears and in the popup move all the matches, e.g., 2h later.